uRadical/lugh/Readme.md

 Lugh is a high-performance proxy server written in Go that serves as a replacement for nginx with built-in Web Application Firewall (WAF) and rate limiting capabilities.

+The name comes rom Irish mythology.
+Known as Samildánach (“skilled in many arts”), Lugh was a master of all crafts and a fierce protector of the Tuatha Dé Danann.
+Seen as a solar deity and symbol of strength, leadership, and protection.
+It is the protector aspect that led to the name being adopted for this project.

 ## Features

 - **HTTP Proxy**: Acts as a reverse proxy for your backend services